Yixin-F/UAV-Navigation-Using-Visual-SLAM/README.md

 - Dynamic Object Detect (YOLOv8)
 - Dense PointCloud Mapping
 - Octomap Path Planning
-- UAV Control Using PX4 (Thanks to Lishen Pu from Tongji, this part is comming soon...)
+- UAV Control Using PX4 (Thanks to Lishen Pu from Tongji)

 ### 0. Prerequisites
 We have tested on: